 Visiting Buena Vista Street for Shopping and Dining

 One of the things we've loved about visiting Buena Vista Street is getting the Disneyland snacks we've missed such as corndogs, popcorn and churros.
 It's all about those snacks!
 Those yummy treats and other dining options returned Feb.
 5. Carthay Circle reservations are now available.
 They filled up pretty quickly for February through March 14.
 People who have tickets for A Touch of Disney can make reservations for Carthay Circle or Lamplight Lounge during the event.
-Reservations open March 11.
+Reservations opened March 11.
 Don't have a reservation?
 Look for a QR Code to check for same-day availability, or open the Disneyland app and select "Join Walk-Up List."
 You have to be on property to join.
 Hop over to our most recent Downtown Disney post to find out other Downtown Disney dining options that available during this time.

 You can get popcorn buckets, sippers and balloons at the vending carts.
 We found these items at the vending that is just past Carthay Circle near the future entrance to Avengers Campus.
 That cart also sells ice cream bars, Mickey pretzels, turkey legs and chimichangas.
 You can find popcorn and churros at other carts.
 Locations are subject to change, so simply ask if you cannot find them.
 You can also find balloons in the street near Carthay Circle.
 There's a plexiglass barrier to keep you and the balloon seller safe.